rrrene/inch/README.md

 undocumented objects without judging.

 Inch does not tell you to document all your methods.
 Neither does it tell you not to.
-It does not tell you "methods documentation should be a single line under 80 characters not ending in a period".
+It does not tell you "a method's documentation should be a single line under 80 characters not ending in a period".